Battle of Uji (1180): Battle

 As soon as the Taira at Rokuhara learnt of Mochihito's escape to Nara, they immediately sent an army of roughly 28,000 men in pursuit.
 Soon the army arrived at the Uji river, and suspecting the enemy forces to be at Uji, they soon began their battle cry.
 The vanguard alerted the rest of the army that the bridge had been destroyed by the Mochihito forces, the rearguard however, ignored this, and called for an advance into the river.
 This led many (around 200 according to the Heike Monogatari) horsemen falling into the river and dying.

 The two sides stood on opposite ends of the bridge, and they began an archery battle.
-The warrior monks were said to be very good archers, being able to shoot so powerfully that the arrows shaft pierced the wooden shields of the Taira.
+The warrior monks were said to be very good archers, being able to shoot so powerfully that the arrow's shaft pierced the wooden shields of the Taira.
 Three warrior monks in particular are named in the Heike Monogatari:

 Gochi-in no Tajima, who is said to have strode alone on the bridge, dodging arrows and using his Naginata to cut through those that flew straight at him (leading to him being named "the arrow cutter").